8 Things to Do Now to Stop Procrastinating and Make It Happen

 What can you do about proscrastination?
 Are there any habits you can develop to counter the urge to lay the task aside until you can't put it off any longer?
 The news is that there are actions you can take.
 I've listed a few here, not in any particular order.

-- Make that ubiquitous list.
+Make that ubiquitous to do list.
 Lists are not overrated when it comes to procrastinators.
 List the tasks that need to be completed.
 Break each task into subtasks to make the work more palatable.

 - Provide yourself positive reenforcement for completing the task.
 As you continue to complete tasks, you will become less and less likely to put things off because you will have conditioned yourself to anticipate a pleasant rewad.
 For example, finish your bills far in advance of their due date then treat yourself to a latte or an afternoon in the park.
 Your reward does not have to extravagant, but it should be something that gives you pleasure and should fit the size and difficulty of the task you have completed.